Year 6 2024 - 2025

 Children are expected to complete one piece of homework in their reading workbook each week.

-Spelling tests will be conducted on a Friday.
+Spelling tests will be conducted on every other Friday.

 Maths - Children will be given consolidatory maths homework once a week in their own revision book.